-Name Age County Years of Work Years of Work WRON SAMPLES ng a stripe or a plaid.
-Sample must be large enough that Does your chevron meet the following c riteria?
-Yes No Chevron effect visible Fabric designs are matched when stite hed
+Name Age ; County Years of Work CHEVRON SAMPLES Attach a sample of a chevron effect, using a stripe or a plaid.
+Sample must be large enough that chevron effect can be seen.
+Does your chevron meet the following criteria?
+Chevron effect visible Fabric designs are matched when stitched Yes No